waveform80/picamera/docs/deprecated.rst

 :attr:`~picamera.camera.PiCamera.preview` attribute which is a separate :class:`~picamera.renderers.PiPreviewRenderer` instance when the preview is active.
-In turn this meant that :attr:`~picamera.camera.PiCamera.preview_alpha` was deprecated in favor of the :attr:`~picamera.PiRenderer.alpha` property of the new :attr:`~picamera.camera.PiCamera.preview` attribute.
+In turn this meant that :attr:`~picamera.camera.PiCamera.preview_alpha` was deprecated in favor of the :attr:`~picamera.renderers.PiRenderer.alpha` property of the new :attr:`~picamera.camera.PiCamera.preview` attribute.
 Similar changes were made to :attr:`~picamera.camera.PiCamera.preview_layer`, :attr:`~picamera.camera.PiCamera.preview_fullscreen`, and :attr:`~picamera.camera.PiCamera.preview_window`.
 Hence, the following code::